Most business combinations in Korea take the form of share transfer, asset transfer or a share subscription.

-All the typical forms of combinations including business transfers, cash-out mergers, triangular mergers, spin-offs, and the like are available in Korea, since the recent revisions to the Korean Commercial Code.
+All the typical forms of combinations, in Korea, including business transfers, cash-out mergers, triangular mergers, spin-offs, and the like are available in Korea under the Korean Commercial Code.

 However, the difficulty in getting a deal done in Korea is, often, frustrated, because of bureaucratic uncertainty and the varying laws that govern transactions.